ZebraDevs/zeta_flutter/README.md

 ## Viewing the components

-To view examples of all the components in the library, you can run the example app in this repo or go to [Zeta](https://zeta-ds.web.app/)
+To view examples of all the components in the library, you can pull this repo and run either the example app or widgetbook instance.

+You can also view the latest release at [Zeta](https://zeta-ds.web.app/) or the latest commits to main [here](https://zeta-flutter-main.web.app/).

 ## Licensing